 1. Submit your completed online application as well as all required documentation below (via the online application).

 2. After a review of your application, you will be notified whether or not you have been accepted into the program.

-3. For international students: once accepted, you will be contacted by Creighton's Office of International Programs (OIP).
+3. For international students: once accepted, you will be contacted by Creighton's Global Engagement Office (GEO).
 They will help you begin applying for your F-1 visa and getting your Form I-20.
-Upon completion of your visa application, OIP will FedEx these documents directly to you in your home country at the address you provided in your application.
+Upon completion of your visa application, GEO will FedEx these documents directly to you in your home country at the address you provided in your application.
 You should take these original documents with you to your visa interview at the nearest U.S. Consulate.
-If you have any questions regarding scheduling a visa interview, please contact OIP.
+If you have any questions regarding scheduling a visa interview, please contact GEO.

-- Completed online application and $50 USD non-refundable application fee (click here).
+- Completed online application and $50 USD non-refundable application fee.